Expanded and renovated facility grows high school fine arts curriculum, creates regional performing arts venue

 The addition also houses three light-filled fine arts instructional rooms: instrumental music, choral, and multipurpose.
 The multipurpose room, equipped with lighting and audiovisual systems, doubles as a black box theater for small performances.

 For the first six months, the Bartlett Performing Arts Center will only be available for Moline-Coal Valley School District use.
 Following that time, the venue will be available for community use.
 The center's inaugural performance, Meet Me in St. Louis, was performed by Moline High School students in late March.

-The Bartlett Performing Arts Center at Moline High School is made possible through a partnership between Moline-Coal Valley School District and the Robert E. Bartlett Family Foundation.
-It will not only increase educational opportunities for Moline High School students and staff, but will also benefit the entire community by drawing more outside performers and enriching Moline's culturing offerings.
+The Bartlett Performing Arts Center at Moline High School is made possible through a partnership with the Robert E. Bartlett Family Foundation.
+Among those who participated in the design process were Moline High School students and staff, as well as representatives of the Bartlett Foundation.

 See images and read a story about the project courtesy of Legat Architects: https://www.legat.com/revived-

 See more images and read an earlier story about the project courtesy of Legat Architects https://www.legat.com/moline-